 - Transcripts: Official copies of all high school transcripts as well as marks from any national exams.
 If the original documents are not in English, please submit both the original documents as well as English translations.

-- Official standardized test scores: All candidates must take either the SAT (given by the College Board) or the ACT Assessment Test with the writing section.
+- Official standardized test scores: Except for US/Canadian citizens and permanent residents, international applicants must submit either the SAT or ACT test with the writing section.
 All tests should be completed by the end of January of the senior year.
 Additionally, international students for whom English is not their native language should submit results from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Applicants who, for four or more years, have attended a high school where the primary language of instruction is English are exempt from this requirement.

 - Two teacher evaluations or letters of recommendation from teachers who have instructed you in core academic courses (Math, Science, History, Foreign Language, or English).

 - School profile and a letter of recommendation from a secondary school official.

 If you are applying for financial aid, you must submit:

 - Supporting financial documentation, demonstrating the funds that the family will contribute to the applicant’s education for first year of study.
 Examples are statements of earnings from employers, certification of finances from banks or other financial institutions, or tax-returns.

 (If you are unable to submit the online CSS Profile, you may send the International Student Financial Aid Application [pdf] instead.)

 If you are not applying for Financial Aid, you must submit:

 - Supporting financial documentation, demonstrating the funds that the family will contribute to the applicant’s education for four years of study.
 Examples are statements of earnings from employers, certification of finances from banks or other financial institutions, or tax-returns, if such are available.